ale-aparicio/random/README.md

 * Their Mentor Seun, for her great advice and great help and ideas.

-* Their fmaily and friends, for providing an enourmous amount of patience and understanding aswell as being extremelly supporting throughout the whole process.
+* Their family and friends, for providing an enourmous amount of patience and understanding aswell as being extremelly supporting throughout the whole process.